sisense/graphql2rest/docs/Success and error status codes.md

 ```
 In the above example, INTERNAL_DB_ERROR is mapped to "500 Internal Server Error" (no added errorDescription string) and USER_UNAUTHENTICATED will result in a "401 Unauthorized" error with the string `"Forbidden: Unauthorized access"` added to the erroneous REST response.

+GraphQL2REST looks for the value of the GraphQL error code in the property defined in `"graphqlErrorCodeObjPath"` field in the `options` object passed to *init()*.
+If it is missing or `options` is not passed, it will look for it in *(errorResponseObj)*.`errors[0].extensions.code` by default.

 By default, a  _400 Bad Request_  HTTP status code will be returned for all client errors, and a  _500 Internal Server Error_  will be returned for errors in the server or uncaught exceptions.
-This default behavior also applies for Apollo error codes that have no mappings (or if the "errors" object in manifest.json is empty).
+This default behavior also applies for GraphQL error codes that have no mappings (or if the "errors" object in manifest.json is empty).

 <br>